John S. (Pete) Lollar ||| , M.D.

 Mohan Rao, Ph.D.

 Chief Executive Officer

-Dr. Mohan Rao is the Chief Executive Officer of Expression Therapeutics LLC.
-In 2018, he was recognized by the Intellectual Asset Magazine (IAM) as “among the foremost experts when it comes to pharmaceutical economics.”
-Dr. Rao also serves as the Chief Executive Officer of Epsilon Economics which provides economic analysis to leading global pharmaceutical, biotechnology, and medical devices companies.
-Prior to Epsilon Economics, he managed Navigant Economics, a global economics consulting firm.
-Dr. Rao is an Adjunct Professor in Engineering Management at Northwestern University where he was appointed as the first “Executive in Residence” -- a recognized leader in the technology community –- by the McCormick College of Engineering.
+Dr. Mohan Rao is the Chief Executive Officer of Expression Therapeutics, Inc. In 2018, he was recognized by the Intellectual Asset Magazine (IAM) as “among the foremost experts when it comes to pharmaceutical economics.”
+Dr. Rao founded Epsilon Economics and Epsilon Life Sciences, two consulting firms that provide economic analysis and strategy consulting to leading global life sciences companies.
+He previously led Navigant Economics, a global economics consulting firm that was part of the NYSE-listed Navigant Consulting group.
+Dr. Rao taught at Northwestern University, where he was also appointed as the first “Executive in Residence” -- a recognized leader in the technology community – by the McCormick College of Engineering.
 He was previously a professor at UCLA and a Teaching Fellow at Harvard University.
 He has a Bachelor of Science in Engineering from the University of Michigan, a pre-doctoral fellowship from Harvard University, and a Ph.D. from the University of Colorado.
-Dr. Rao serves on the Board of Directors of the Children's Hospital of Chicago, the Stanley Manne Children's Research Institute, and the Economic Club of Chicago, on the Board of Trustees of the Rotary/One Foundation, the Chicago Symphony Orchestra, and North Shore Country Day, and is a member of the Chicago Club.
+Dr. Rao serves on the Board of Directors of Expression Therapeutics Inc., Epsilon Xi LLC, the Children's Hospital of Chicago, the Stanley Manne Children's Research Institute, and the Economic Club of Chicago.

 H. Trent Spencer, Ph.D.